vinaykornapalli/codeutsava3.0/README.md

 ### Debug Mode
 It provides a debug feature which displays record status after every sub process of our AI model.

+### Docker Image
+Cross platform functionality with docker.
+You can get our docker image from our dockerhub public registry.